- Travel and Places»

 Monticchiello, Tuscany's Overlooked Gem

-Tucked away among the rolling Tuscan landscape south of Siena in the heart of the Val d’Orcia is what I consider to be one of the most beautiful Medieval Villages of all Tuscany.
+Tucked away among the rolling Tuscan landscape south of Siena in the heart of the Val d’Orcia is what I consider to be one of the most beautiful Medieval Villages in all of Tuscany.
 Largely overlooked by tourists, which is a good thing, Monticchiello has managed to retain both its physical and cultural history.

 Perched high on a hill overlooking the valley, the entrance to the village from the Porta Sant’Agata (city gate) offers absolutely stunning views across the valley to Pienza.
 This extraordinarly beautiful region of Tuscany, the Val d'Orcia, was designated a UNESCO World Heritage site in 2004.
 We stumbled onto this Tuscan gem, Monticchiello, not by accident but at the suggestion of our host, Giacomo, at the Agriturismo Le Caggiole.